claire-codes/blog-com/_posts/2017-01-31-why-the-title-attribute-is-pointless-in-html5.markdown

 * **Is the information non-essential?** If not, then you should question whether it's necessary to include it on the page.

-For more information on this topic, I highly recommend any articles by the [Paciello Group](https://www.paciellogroup.com).
+For more information on this topic, I highly recommend any of the articles by the [Paciello Group](https://www.paciellogroup.com).

 Next time I work on a Magento 2 template and see the title attribute I’ll take pleasure in hitting the delete button and keeping my markup free of unnecessary attributes. 🔥